dotnet/aspnetcore/docs/BuildFromSource.md

 Using Visual Studio Code with this repo requires setting environment variables on command line first.
 Use these command to launch VS Code with the right settings.

+> :bulb: Note that you'll need to launch Visual Studio Code from the command line in order to ensure that it picks up the environment variables.
+To learn more about the Visual Studio Code CLI, you can check out [the docs page](https://code.visualstudio.com/docs/editor/command-line).

 On Windows (requires PowerShell):